 You can also talk through the intricacies of credit cards once they have a debit card.
 Having them understand the downfalls of credit card debt is a huge lesson and one that they best learn before they go out into the real world!

-College is a trickiest time to teach money lessons because your children think they are adults, especially if they are living out of the house.
-The lessons essentially stop at this age but it’s important you continue to guide them when it makes sense.
+College is a trickiest time to teach money lessons because your children think they are adults (and technically, they are!), especially if they are living out of the house.
+It’s important you continue to guide them when it makes sense.
 Help them avoid credit card debt at all costs, be more of a money and life counselor and less of a professor, and just be there to help them navigate the intricacies of life.

 They won’t say they need your guidance, but they do and will thank you for it later.